LinkesAuge/Bot_worldscan/README.md

 3. Set up state transitions based on detection results
 4. View the state history to track changes over time

+### Changing Language Settings

+1. Go to the Settings tab
+2. Select the "UI" section
+3. Choose your preferred language from the dropdown (English or German)
+4. The application will immediately switch to the selected language
+5. Some components may require an application restart to fully update

 ## Architecture

 Scout is built with a modular architecture following the MVC pattern: